 The Great Wall is China's best known historical monument.
 Stretching 1,674 miles [2,694 kms] it has formed China's northern boundary for thousands of years.
-With impassable mountains forming the border to the west and south-west, and the sea to the east it is the northern boundary that has always posed the main threat to China.
-In ancient days, the nomadic people of the northern steppes were illiterate; herding grazing animals for a living.
-Occasionally groups would use their superior horsemanship to advantage by raiding Chinese towns for silk and lacquer-work.
-Sometimes these raids were large enough to threaten the Chinese Empire.
+Impassable mountains form the border to the west and south-west while the sea forms the border to the east.
+So it is the northern boundary that has always posed the main threat to China.
+In ancient days, the illiterate, nomadic people of the northern steppes managed herds of grazing animals over the open plains.
+Occasionally some of these groups would take advantage of their superior horsemanship by raiding over the border into Chinese towns for plunder, especially silk and lacquer-work.
+Sometimes these raids were large enough to threaten the whole Chinese Empire.
 In 166BCE 140,000 horsemen came within 100 miles [161 kms] of the capital Chang'an.

 Fortress and Great Wall

-Like other Great Walls around the world, a wall is just as much about keeping people in, as keeping 'barbarians' out.
+Like other walls around the world, it is just as much about keeping people in, as keeping 'barbarians' out.
 Without a well maintained border people would be free to evade justice and taxes by just crossing the border whenever they wished.
-It also has a key symbolic role of marking the border so people definitely knew if they were inside or outside China.
+It also performs a key symbolic role of marking the border so people definitely knew if they were inside or outside China.

 Many legends are told of the making of the Great Wall evoke the hardship of the hundreds of thousands who were forced into service to build it.
 The emperor used conscripted labor and many families lost their men to the endeavor.
-Of particular concern was the burial of the many who died building it, a very strong cultural tradition dictated that the body should be returned to the ancestral burial ground, but most were just interred under the Wall itself.
-Nu Mengjiang's husband was one such conscript.
-Nu Mengjiang ➚ went to seek out her husband and after much searching was told he was buried beneath the Wall.
-After three nights of Nu Mengjiang's sad and lonely vigil, the Wall split open revealing the bodies of the dead including her husband clasping the other half a jade hairpin she carried with her.
+Of particular concern was the burial of the many who died building it, a very strong cultural tradition dictated that the body should be returned to the ancestral burial ground, but most were just interred under the wall itself.
+Meng Jiangnu's husband, Fan Xiliang, was one such conscript.
+Meng Jiangnu ➚ went to seek out her husband and after much searching was told he was buried beneath the wall.
+After three nights of Meng Jiangnu's sad and lonely vigil, the wall split open revealing the bodies of the dead including her husband clasping the other half a jade hairpin she carried with her.
 Heartbroken she threw herself into the sea.
 A temple at Shanhaiguan commemorates the legend.

 Built to take five horsemen riding abreast with regular watch towers and forts, the Great Wall was designed to impose itself on the landscape.
 This led to some to hypothesize that it could be seen from the Moon long before space travel.
 This did not turn out to be true, the Great Wall is only a few yards wide, and features that small can not be seen from such a distance.
 The suggestion was probably triggered by the apparent discovery of canals on Mars ➚.

 After the Qin dynasty the succeeding Han extended the wall to the west to defend the new territories they had conquered (the Gansu corridor).
 Over the next few hundred years the Great Wall served mainly as a border marker and little was done to keep it in good repair.
 It was only on the reunification of China under the Sui dynasty that the Wall was repaired and strengthened using as many as a million men as laborers.
-It served its purpose well for many centuries, but when the Mongols invading it kept them out for only a few years (1211-1215).
-When the Mongol dynasty came to power the wall lost any strategic value as Mongolia and China were united and it began to fall into disrepair again.
+It served its purpose well for many centuries, but when the Mongols invaded it kept them back for only a few years (1211-1215).
+When the Mongol dynasty came to power the wall lost any strategic value as Mongolia and China were united and it fell into disrepair again.

 Ming re-build of the Great Wall

 During the following Ming Dynasty paranoia about possible attacks from the north led to a military expedition northward by Emperor Zhengtong ➚ in 1449.
 It led to a humiliating defeat brought on by incessant rain and poor leadership.
-An estimated 500,000 troops took part, and it ended up with the capture of the Emperor himself and the massacre of the Army.
+An estimated 500,000 troops took part, and it ended up with the capture of the Emperor himself and the massacre of the army.
 This debacle led many to favor a strengthening of the Great Wall to block any further trouble and forget any ideas of conquest north into Mongolia.
 The new line of the wall did, in places, follow a different line to the original Qin wall.
 The crippling expense of the wall was a subject of great debate, construction started in 1455 and continued sporadically until the fall of the dynasty in 1644.
 Rather than the low, earth built walls in the western section the Ming walls were chiefly of stone.
+Each section was allocated to a district within China who had to supply the conscripted labor - they would formed a mini-community while the wall was built.
 At strategic points it was not just a single line of wall but made of two or more parallel walls.
 The average height was 24 feet [7 meters] and 21 feet [6 meters] thick at the base.
 The core was filled with earth and rubble while the top was lined with three of four layers of brick.
 A carriage could ride along the top of the wall.
 A series of cannons were mounted along the wall to defend it.

-All this effort proved pointless in the end.
+All this effort in building an immense wall was to eventually prove pointless.
 The fall of the Ming dynasty to the Manchus who lived beyond the wall was fueled by internal strife as much by foreign assault from beyond the Great Wall.
 It was the rebellion led by Li Zicheng ➚ that sparked the demise of the dynasty.
 Li was born at Yan'an, Shaanxi (later to become Mao's wartime base) and rebelled against excessive taxes and oppression.
 His revolt soon gathered mass support at a time of hardship due to famine, he stormed the ancient capitals of Luoyang and Kaifeng.
 Li then declared himself leader of the new ‘Shun dynasty 顺朝’ at Xi'an in 1644.
 Meanwhile the Ming troops were deployed away in the north-west to hold off a possible Manchu invasion and were unable to prevent Li's revolt reaching Beijing.
 When Beijing fell, the Ming General Wu Sangui ➚ 吴三桂 fatefully formed an alliance with the Manchus to defeat Li and restore the Ming dynasty.
 With the Ming Emperor now dead, the Manchu troops took advantage and after defeating Li promptly installed themselves as the new dynasty.
-The Great Wall with all its impressive defenses, designed for just such an eventuality had played no part in the overthrow, the Manchu army had been let through the gates with open arms.
+The Great Wall with all its impressive defenses, still in the process of construction and designed for just such an eventuality played no part in the overthrow, the Manchu army had been let through the gates with open arms.